weigle22/post-quantum-sign-FALCON-MVC/README.md

    Alternatively, you can **sign up for a new account**.

 #### 4. Follow the User Guide
-   - Refer to `User Guide.pdf` for detailed usage instructions.
+   - 📖 [User Guide.pdf](https://github.com/weigle22/post-quantum-sign-FALCON-MVC/blob/main/FALCONx/User%20Guide.pdf) for detailed usage instructions.

 ---

-You can use the API separately in other projects or test Falcon's cryptographic functions through the provided MVC demo.

 Happy coding! 🚀